Amsterdam is a vibrant and welcoming city with so much more to do than spend time in coffeeshops.

 Anne Frank House

-I personally think the Anne Frank house is a must see if in Amsterdam – it was one of the highlights of my trip and provided an unforgettable snapshot into the life of a young Jewish girl and her family during WW2.
+I personally think the Anne Frank house is a must see in Amsterdam – it was one of the highlights of my trip and provided an unforgettable snapshot into the life of a young Jewish girl and her family during WW2.

 Tickets are only available online and they sell out pretty quickly.
 Do not worry though, as additional tickets are released online on the day from 9:00am.